Statement of Contributions to the Canada Pension Plan

 Winnipeg MB R3C 2N4

-How do I correct information
+How to correct your information

-Note: Current tax year
+Current tax year - "Not yet available"

 For the current tax year, the statement "not yet available" appears if the CPP has not yet received the contribution information from the Canada Revenue Agency or the Quebec Pension Plan.
 Next year's statement will have your contributions, if you file your income tax return.